the1lab/1lab/src/Cat/Diagram/Colimit/Base.lagda.md

 # Idea

 Colimits are dual to limits [limit]; much like their cousins, they generalize constructions in several settings to arbitrary categories.
 A colimit (if it exists), is the "best solution" to an "identification problem".
 This is in contrast to the limit, which acts as a solution to an "equational problem".

 [limit]: Cat.Diagram.Limit.Base.html

-We define colimits in a similar way to limits; the only difference being that we define a colimits of a diagram $F$ as left [kan extensions] instead of right [kan extensions].
+We define colimits in a similar way to limits; the only difference being that we define a colimits of a diagram $F$ as left [Kan extensions] instead of right [Kan extensions].
 This gives us the expected "mapping out" universal property, as opposed to the "mapping in" property associated to limits.

-[kan extensions]: Cat.Functor.Kan.Base.html
+[Kan extensions]: Cat.Functor.Kan.Base.html

 Note that approach to colimits is not what normally presented in introductory material.
 Instead, most books opt to define colimits via [cocones], as they are less abstract, though harder to work with in the long run.

 [cocones]: Cat.Diagram.Colimit.Cocone.html